mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="autovacuum_freeze_max_age"></a>autovacuum_freeze_max_age

-Specifies the maximum age at which to autovacuum a table to prevent transaction ID wraparound.
+Specifies the maximum age at which to automatically vacuum a table to prevent transaction ID wraparound.
 Note that the system will launch autovacuum processes to prevent wraparound even when `autovacuum=off`.
 The default value is 200 million transactions.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|